nickp60/riboSeed/quickstart.md

 * [`riboSeed`](https://github.com/nickp60/riboSeed)

 ## Get the Data
-Let's try using riboSeed on S. aureus TCH1516, from https://www.ncbi.nlm.nih.gov/bioproject/PRJNA312437.
-We will use the SRA toolkit's `fastq-dunp` tool to get the data:
+Let's try using riboSeed on *Listeria monocytogenes*.
+We will use the SRA toolkit's `fastq-dump` tool to get the data:

 ```
-fastq-dump --split-files SRR4360364
+fastq-dump --split-files SRR5181495
 ```

 That takes a while to download.

 ```
-Read 2231775 spots for SRR4360364
+Read 618654 spots for SRR5181495
-Written 2231775 spots for SRR4360364
+Written 618654 spots for SRR5181495
 ```

-Let's use the MRSA252 reference, NCBI BX571856.1.
+Let's use the *Listeria monocytogenes str.
+4b F2365* genome as reference, NCBI accession [AE017262.2](https://www.ncbi.nlm.nih.gov/nuccore/AE017262).
 Downloading this with the `get_genomes.py` tool installed along with [`pyutilsnrw` repository](https://github.com/nickp60/pyutilsnrw) (assuming this tool is in your `$PATH`):

 ```
-$ get_genomes.py -q BX571856.1 -o ./
+$ get_genomes.py -q AE017262.2 -o ./
 ```